 It’s a pretty straightforward fold.
 We start of with an empty map and we fold it up from the right, inserting the key value pairs into the accumulator as we go along.

-checks if a map is empty.
+null checks if a map is empty.

 ghci> Map.null Map.empty